maayandugma/Hangman-Game/README.md

 # Hangman-Game
-Create hangman game by using tkinter
+Create the hangman game by using tkinter